-There is one initiative that doesn't involve our core infrastructure that we are looking to expand.
-Engagement with the community shows a desire to reduce household waste, and with that a need for better recycling services.
-Council is considering expanding our current recycling services to include food waste collection, an electronic waste drop-off facility, and more capacity for general household recycling.
-We welcome your feedback on this issue.
+There is one initiative that doesn't involve our core infrastructure that will expand.
+The community has a desire to reduce household waste, and with that a need for better recycling services.
+After consulting the community on the Ten Year Plan Consultation Document, Council is expanding our recycling services to include an electronic waste drop-off facility, and more capacity for general household recycling in the urban area.